 - HIV or AIDs (via risky sexual behaviors while under the influence)

-Prolonged, active addiction can also trigger the following conditions and disorders:
+Prolonged, active addiction can also trigger the following conditions and mental health disorders:

-Then, of course, users also run the risk of death when consuming substances, whether it’s via overdose, a poisoning incident or a heart attack.
+Then, of course, users also run the risk of death when consuming substances, whether via overdose, a poisoning incident, or a heart attack.
 Substance-induced cancer and AIDs can also lead to an early death.

 Legal and Social Consequences of Addiction

-Undoubtedly, when somebody continues to use and abuse substances, they run the risk of legal consequences and watching their relationships and/or social life deteriorate.
+Undoubtedly, when somebody continues to use and abuse substances, they risk legal consequences and watch their relationships and social life deteriorate.

 Here’s a quick rundown on the most common legal consequences of addiction:

-- Arrest records that make it difficult to find a well-paying job
+- arrest records (that make it challenging to find a well-paying job)

-- Loss of right to vote (after convicted of a felony)
+- loss of the right to vote (after convicted of a felony)

 Financial Consequences of Addiction